-The CALL instruction executes in a similar fashion to the JUMP instruction.
+The CALL instruction executes in a similar fashion as the JUMP instruction.
 The address of the subroutine is embedded in the CALL instruction word and, once extracted from the instruction register, is fed back the PC for the next cycle.
 In addition, the current value of the program counter is incremented and pushed onto the PC stack.
 Upon return from the subroutine, the PC stack is popped into the program counter and execution resumes with the instruction following the CALL.

-DO UNTIL Loops
+3.3.3 DO UNTIL Loops

-The most common form of a DO UNTIL loop uses the counter register as a loop iteration counter.
-When the counter is used to control loop iteration, counter expired (CE) must be used as the DO UNTIL termination condition.
-A simple example of this type of loop is shown in Listing 3-3.
+The most common form of a DO UNTIL loop uses the counter register (CNTR) as a loop iteration counter.
+When the counter is used to control loop iteration, CE (counter expired) must be used as the DO UNTIL termination condition.
+A simple example of this type of loop is as follows: